Assad and Kim: A tale of two dictators

 These diplomatic relations have endured to this day.
 And their governments have a history of sending each other messages of solidarity and support.

-Earlier this month, following Syria's suspected chemical attack on civilians, Kim sent Assad a congratulatory message to mark the founding anniversary of Syria's ruling party.
+In April 2017, following a suspected Syrian chemical attack on civilians, Kim sent Assad a congratulatory message to mark the founding anniversary of Syria's ruling party.

 "The Syrian government and people are reliably defending the independence and security of the country, resolutely smashing the acts of aggression of all the hostile forces and meeting their challenges under your correct leadership," the message said, according to North Korean state news agency KCNA.

-On April 20, the agency reported that Assad had replied, expressing thanks to Kim "for sending kind congratulations on the national day of Syria."
+The agency then reported that Assad had replied, expressing thanks to Kim "for sending kind congratulations on the national day of Syria."

 It said Assad "sincerely wished him good health and happiness and the Korean people greater progress and development," KCNA reported.

-Two years ago, the Syrian government named a park in Damascus after Kim Il Sung.
+In 2015, the Syrian government named a park in Damascus after Kim Il Sung.
 At the park's inauguration, Syria's Deputy Foreign Minister called the North Korean founder "a historic ruler and leader, famous for his struggle to liberate and build his country."

 Super power patrons